hbckleikamp/GTDB2DIAMOND/README.md

 This collection of scripts is designed to facillitate DIAMOND annotations with GTDB representative protein sequences.
 It consists of 4 separate small scripts, that can be run in Spyder, or reused for other purposes.
-Since DIAMOND varies in dependancies and requirements on different operating systems, automated diamond installation is not included, and should be done following
+Since DIAMOND varies in dependancies and requirements on different operating systems, automated diamond installation is not included, and should be done following: https://github.com/bbuchfink/diamond/wiki
 <br><br>
 Running a pipeline would consist of:<br>
 -1.
 GTDB_download.py: to download recent protein fasta files and taxonomy metadata<br>